A Brief Look at our Church History

 August 25, 1889

 Towering pines created a perfect setting for the operation of J. S. Betts Company in the small town of Marion, Georgia, later called Ashburn.
 It was there under the mill shed, before a single tree had been milled, that a group of Christian people met and organized a Baptist church.
 Elders B. A. Bacon, O. V. Fuller, and J. T. Lee formed the presbytery of First Baptist Church of Ashburn.
 The nine charter members were Mrs. Z. J. Cowan, Mrs. Flotilla Calhoun, Rev. B. R. Graham, W. J. Williams, Mr. and Mrs. J.D.
 Wyre, C. T. Williams, Georgia Pate, and Mary E. Williams.
-They worshipped in a schoolhouse until a church could be erected.
+They worshiped in a schoolhouse until a church could be erected.
 In due time, a building was completed.

 On March 14, 1891, the building committee reported that funds were available to start the construction of the first building erected for the congregation of First Baptist Church.
 The building was located on the corner of Madison Avenue and Gordon Street.
 Mr. and Mrs. W.W.
 Ashburn donated the property on the which the building was erected.
 No records are available on the exact date of completion of the new building; however, church conference records from August 1891 state the “church held a meeting of few days, received for baptism 22, four by letter.”
 After the congregation relocated to the new location, the building was sold to the Wesleyan Church